luochen1990/lazy-list/README.md

 In Haskell, fold is used on Monoids which gives the definition of empty element for the operator.
 But there is not a similar way to decide what to return when given an empty list. ie. `fold(plus) []` should return `0` but `fold(product) []` should return `1`.
 So just use foldl and provide an init element like this: `foldl(plus, 0) []`.

+### why it is designed like this?

+Of course there is many other possible definition about lazylist.
+But I have to consider about both the design and the performance reason. here is a [comparison](http://luochen1990.me/try_coffee?#cGx1cyA9ICh4LCB5KSAtPiB4ICsgeQpjYXNlX3NpemUgPSAxZTYKCmxvZyAtPiBmb2xkbChwbHVzLCAwKSByYW5nZShjYXNlX3NpemUpCgpjbGFzcyBMYXp5TGlzdAoJY29uc3RydWN0b3I6IChzdGF0dXMsIGl0ZXIpIC0+CgkJQFtTeW1ib2wuaXRlcmF0b3JdID0gLT4KCQkJbmV3IEl0ZXJhdG9yKHN0YXR1cywgaXRlcikKCmNsYXNzIEl0ZXJhdG9yCgljb25zdHJ1Y3RvcjogKHN0YXR1cywgQGl0ZXIpIC0+CgkJQFtrXSA9IHYgZm9yIGssIHYgb2Ygc3RhdHVzCgluZXh0OiAtPgoJCXIgPSBAaXRlcigpCgkJe3ZhbHVlOiByLCBkb25lOiByID09IG5pbH0KCm5pbCA9IG5ldyBMYXp5TGlzdCB7fSwgLT4gbmlsCgpyYW5nZTIgPSAoc3RvcCkgLT4KCW5ldyBMYXp5TGlzdCB7YzogLTF9LCAtPgoJCWlmICsrQGMgPCBzdG9wIHRoZW4gQGMgZWxzZSBuaWwKCQkJCmZvbGRsMiA9IChmLCByKSAtPgoJKHhzKSAtPgoJCWl0ID0geHNbU3ltYm9sLml0ZXJhdG9yXSgpCgkJaXRlciA9IC0+IGl0Lml0ZXIoKQoJCXIgPSBmKHIsIHgpIHdoaWxlICh4ID0gaXRlcigpKSBpc250IG5pbAoJCXJldHVybiByCgpsb2cgLT4gZm9sZGwyKHBsdXMsIDApIHJhbmdlMihjYXNlX3NpemUp) about this implementation and another beautiful(but slow) implementation.

 Install
 -------

 #### install & require in nodejs

-- install with npm: `npm install lazy.coffee`
+- install with npm: `your/repo/> npm install lazy.coffee`
 - require separately: `{map, filter} = require 'lazy.coffee'`
 - require globally: `require 'lazy.coffee/global'`